 \subsubsection{LLMs}

 DeepSeek-Coder-1.3B stands out as the top-performing LLM, consistently achieving the highest or on-par F1-scores and MCC values across all fine-tuning methods when compared to other LLMs.
-While StarCoderBase-7B with $(IA)^3$ gains higher F1-score and MCC value than DeepSeek-Coder-1.3B in detecting \textit{CC}, it significantly underperforms when fine-tuned with LoRA.
-Specifically, the F1-score and MCC for DeepSeek-Coder-1.3B with LoRA are 73.28\% and 48.22\%, respectively, compared to 67.03\% and 34.88\% for StarCoderBase-7B.
+Although the StarCoderBase models perform similarly to the DeepSeek-Coder models in detecting \textit{FE} and \textit{DC}, which involve class-level code understanding, their results are notably less stable for detecting \textit{CC} and \textit{CM}, which require method-level understanding.
+In particular, the performance of StarCoderBase models fine-tuned with LoRA degrades significantly on the detection of \textit{CC} and \textit{CM}.
 Notably, when fine-tuned with PEFT techniques, models with larger parameter sizes within the same family do not surpass, and in some cases, even slightly underperform their smaller counterparts.
-For example, when detecting \textit{CC}, DeepSeekCoder-1.3B gains higher F1-scores and MCC values than DeepSeek-Coder-6.7B across the four PEFT methods, and StarCoderBase-1B with prompt tuning and prefix tuning also outperforms StarCoderBase-7B.
-This observation aligns with Fan \textit{et al.}'s research \cite{fan2024exploring}, which shows that larger models do not always have better performance on code-related tasks.

-Figure~\ref{fig:GPU of LLMs} illustrates the peak GPU memory consumption for the three largest models — DeepSeek-Coder-6.7B, StarCoderBase-7B, and CodeLlama-7B — using different PEFT techniques for code smell detection.
-It is evident that, for both CodeLlama-7B and DeepSeek-Coder-7B, $(IA)^3$ requires the highest computational resources, with LoRA ranking second.
-This observation is partly consistent with Li \textit{et al.}'s work \cite{li2024comprehensive} that $(IA)^3$ tends to exhibit the highest memory usage.
-However, Li \textit{et al.}~\cite{li2024comprehensive} also found that LoRA consumes less memory than prefix tuning, which is not the case in our results.
-Unlike DeepSeek-Coder-6.7B and CodeLlama-7B, StarCoderBase-7B shows that LoRA demands more GPU memory than the other PEFT techniques.
+For example, in \textit{FE} detection, StarCoderBase-1B and DeepSeek-Coder-1.3B generally achieve higher F1-scores and MCC values than StarCoderBase-3B and DeepSeek-Coder-6.7B.